See further details HERE

-I am constantly seeking outstanding researchers to undertake doctoral or honours projects to continue my goal of changing the way people think and act in education through rigorous and robust social scientific scholarship.
-Additionally, I welcome proposals from highly motivated and talented researchers who believe they have the potential to make a significant contribution to advancing scholarship as post-docs, research assistants, visiting sabbatical researchers and collaborators.
+We are constantly seeking outstanding researchers to undertake doctoral (PhD, EdD), research masters (MRes), or Honours projects which advance relational theorizing through rigorous and robust social science.
+Additionally, we welcome proposals from highly motivated and talented researchers who believe they have the potential to make a significant contribution to advancing scholarship as post-docs, research assistants, visiting sabbatical researchers and collaborators.
 Read the 2022 prospectus here.

 If I am to supervise and/or mentor someone, then I want to know that there is something in what they have to offer that I think is worthwhile and interesting AND that can contribute to and extend the work that I and colleagues already undertake.
 I’m looking for potential synergies and for ways in which the proposed research will contribute to the research networks and centre [or group] of which I’m part.